click for accessibility tool

 Explore this section

 The Heathrow International Trading Estate is designated by the London Borough of Hounslow as a Locally Significant Industrial Site (LSIS).
 Built almost fifty years ago, the existing buildings are now outdated and in need of replacement to meet new standards.
-Our plans will see the existing industrial estate redeveloped to create a total of 50,000sqm (25,000sqm across two levels) of flexible modern business space across one or two new buildings alongside new green landscaping, across the site.
+Our plans will transform the existing industrial estate into modern business space, providing up to 25,000 sqm of floorspace and an additional 25,000 sqm of mezzanine space across one or more new buildings.
+The redevelopment will also introduce attractive new landscaping throughout the site, creating a more welcoming, sustainable, and high-quality environment.

 The proposed new buildings will support businesses in a variety of industries, including local companies looking to grow, to national and international operators.
 In Greater London our existing buildings house over 420 customers and provide employment for over 20,000 people.
 Our customers include major businesses such as Rolls Royce, Brompton Bike, British Airways, Ocado, John Lewis and DHL.
 The new buildings on the Heathrow International Trading Estate will be flexible and will meet our Responsible SEGRO Framework, helping to champion low-carbon growth, investing in local communities and the environment and nurture talent.

-We plan to submit an outline planning application to London Borough of Hounslow in December 2025.
-Subject to planning permission, we plan to start construction in 2026 with the new buildings completed in 2028.
+We plan to submit an outline planning application to the London Borough of Hounslow in December 2025.
+If this is approved, and once we submit and secure detailed planning permission, SEGRO aims to begin construction in early 2027.

 We are proud to have invested in and supported the growth of communities across the London Borough of Hounslow for many years.
 Building on our Responsible SEGRO Framework, the redevelopment of the Heathrow International Trading Estate will create: